microsoft/DirectX-Specs/d3d/SamplerFeedback.md

 ### They are a runtime feature
 This section of the document describes a runtime feature specifically geared for representing and manipulating feedback maps.

+### They are of an opaque format
+The actual underlying storage of feedback maps may vary across GPUs and is opaque to the application.
+To get application-inspectable data from a feedback map, the application performs a *decode* step.
+This is discussed further below in the section "Opaque resource type for feedback maps".

 > #### Terminology: Paired
 > For a feedback map to be called "paired" to a sampled resource, it means that the feedback map contains sampler feedback for that resource.
 >